AntonStrand/1dv607-w2/README.md

 1. Go to the folder `compiled`.

-2. Select folder depending on OS.
+2. Extract the `.zip` depending on OS.

 - `macos` for Mac.
 - `Windows` for Windows.